An Information-state based Approach to the Optimal Output Feedback Control of Nonlinear Systems: Empirical Results

+Table~\ref{arma para} provides the time comparison to generate optimal open-loop trajectory between the gradient descent \cite{Wang_ICRA_2021} and proposed POD-iLQR.
+The output number in Table~\ref{arma para} represents the minimum number of measurements needed to fit a good $q\textsuperscript{th}$ order ARMA model.
+We observed that as the dimension of the system increases, the relative number of measurements required decreases.
+The cart’s position and pole-angle are used as feedback for the cart-pole model.
+The 15-link swimmer requires only angular positions of every other joint and the fish needs only the angles of the fin and tail joints.
+The $T_2D_1$ arm is a soft-robotic arm where the node-positions of 8 (out of 25) node points were used.\\

-\textbf{Open-loop training with POM-iLQR:} As described in Sec. \ref{s:POD2c}, we obtain the nominal trajectory from POM-iLQR training.
-The 15-link swimmer and the fish take more iterations to converge as they have higher non-linearity brought by the fluid-structure interaction in the swimming motion.
-However, the training is much more time-efficient compared with the first-order gradient descend method as well as the DDPG RL method \cite{D2C1.0}.
-The T2D1 arm system also takes smaller time and iterations to converge despite the high dimensionality of the model and limited outputs.
-The time taken and iteration numbers during POD2C algorithm execution for the above cases are shown in Fig.~\ref{figcostconvergence} and Table~\ref{arma para}.
-Notice that the POM-iLQR can converge smoothly and efficiently with partial observations, even for systems with high non-linearity and high dimensionality.
-The results are obtained using MatLab code and MuJoCo as the physics simulator on a Ryzen 3700 personal PC.
-The most time-consuming procedure is running simulations to collect data for fitting the ARMA model, which is run in serial for now.
-However, these rollouts are independent of each other, thus can be easily distributed to parallel simulations, which we believe could further improve the time efficiency and have the potential for real-time operation.
+\textbf{Nominal trajectory design with POD-iLQR:} The 15-link swimmer and the fish take more iterations to converge as they have higher non-linearity due to the fluid-structure interaction in the swimming motion.
+However, the training is far more time-efficient compared with the first-order gradient descent method used in our prior work \cite{Wang_ICRA_2021}.
+The T2D1 arm system also takes less time and iterations to converge despite the high dimensionality of the model and limited outputs.
+The iteration numbers given in Table~\ref{arma para} show smooth and efficient convergence, even for systems with high non-linearity and high dimensionality.
+The results are obtained using MatLab and MuJoCo on a Ryzen 3700 PC.
+The most time-consuming procedure is running simulations to collect data for fitting the ARMA model, which is in serial for now but can be in parallel as the rollouts are independent of each other and further improve the time efficiency and have the potential for real-time operation.

-\textbf{Robustness to measurement noise:} Figure~\ref{figmeasnoise} shows the plots for the episodic cost of the four examples with the variation in the measurement noise.
-The figure compares the open-loop control policy and the closed-loop control policy under different measurement noise levels, while the process noise standard deviation is set to 10\% of the maximal nominal control.
-The measurement noise level on the x-axis is the percentage of the measurement noise standard deviation w.r.t. the maximal measurement noise.
+\textbf{Robustness to measurement and process noise:} Figure~\ref{figmeasnoise} shows the plots for the episodic cost with the variation in the measurement noise.
+The figure compares the open-loop and the closed-loop control policies under different measurement noise levels, while the process noise standard deviation is set to 10\% of the maximal nominal control.
+The measurement noise level on the x-axis is the percentage of the measurement noise standard deviation w.r.t. the maximal nominal measurement.
 Note that both the measurement and process noise is added as zero-mean Gaussian i.i.d. noise to all measurement and control channels at each step.